Reaching Out for Better Communication

 Secondly, we can learn non-confrontational communication.
 In asking non-confrontational questions, the person that we are questioning then may start to feel that we truly are interested in understanding what is happening for them, and they may experience being heard.
 This in turn can make the other person less aggressive and more open to us and any suggestions we make.

-A good idea is to write down a few exploratory questions that we can use with people and to practise saying these questions out loud to ourselves before then saying them to another person.
-The following is a short list of some non-confrontational questions that we can use in our daily lives:
+A good idea is to write down a few exploratory questions that we can use with people and to practise saying these questions aloud to ourselves before then saying them to another person.
+The following is a brief list of some non-confrontational questions that we can use in our daily lives:

 · You said that X, I am wondering if you can explain what you meant by this?